G.E.T. Guidebook

 From signed CDT trailhead along FR 226A, the summit of Lookout Mountain - at 8870 feet, one of the higher peaks in the vicinity - is a couple of miles east via the road, featuring a lookout tower, and might make for a scenic diversion.

 First junction with former (now abandoned) CDT route to Franks Mountain (mapped dashed line) not really evident, so need not be concerned here.
 However, those heading the other way (toward FR 226A trailhead, aka westbounders) can be led astray at 2.1.
-Tread is quite vague along correct CDT route in upper part of semi-burned gully just south of 2.1 (has a few CDT metal markers on trees, but these are easy to miss).
+Tread can be quite vague along correct CDT route in upper part of semi-burned gully just south of 2.1 (has a few CDT metal markers on trees, but these are easy to miss).
 Physical Divide all along the top of the ridge features i-blazes (bark cuts) on trees, and possibly some old wooden CDT markers on trees, continuing toward Franks Mountain as well as over the summit of peak 8843.
-Bottom line: all of the mapped black dashed lines here should be carefully avoided, as it's easy to be lured onto them by mistake.
+Bottom line: all of the mapped black dashed lines here should be carefully avoided, as it's possible to be lured onto them by mistake.

 Segment 24

-Copyright © 2012 simBLISSity Ultralight Designs
+Copyright © 2024 simBLISSity Ultralight Designs